Childhood's End: Plot summary

-The Last Generation

-Although humanity and the Overlords have peaceful relations, some believe human innovation is being suppressed and that culture is becoming stagnant.
-One of these groups establishes New Athens, an island colony in the middle of the Pacific Ocean devoted to the creative arts, which George and Jean Greggson join.
-The Overlords conceal a special interest in the Greggsons' children, Jeffrey and Jennifer Anne, and intervene to save Jeffrey's life when a tsunami strikes the island.
-The Overlords have been watching them since the incident with the Ouija board, which revealed the seed of the coming transformation hidden within Jean.

 Well over a century after the Overlords' arrival, human children, beginning with the Greggsons', begin to display clairvoyance and telekinetic powers.
-Karellen reveals the Overlords' purpose: they serve the Overmind, a vast cosmic intelligence, born of amalgamated ancient civilizations and freed from the limitations of material existence.
-The Overlords themselves are in an "evolutionary cul-de-sac (dead end)"; unable to join the Overmind, they serve instead as a kind of "bridge species", fostering other races' eventual union with it.
+Karellen reveals the Overlords' purpose: they serve the Overmind, a vast cosmic intelligence, as a kind of "bridge species", fostering other races' eventual union with it.

 As Rashaverak explains, the time of humanity as a race composed of single individuals with a concrete identity is coming to an end.
 The children's minds reach into each other and merge into a single vast group consciousness.
-If the Pacific were to be dried up, the islands dotting it would lose their identity as islands and become part of a new continent; in the same way, the children cease to be the individuals which their parents knew and become something else, completely alien to the "old type of human".

-For the transformed children's safety — and also because it is painful for their parents to see what they have become — they are segregated on a continent of their own.
+For the transformed children's safety, they are segregated on a continent of their own.
 No more human children are born and many parents die or commit suicide.
-The members of New Athens destroy themselves with an atomic bomb.

-Jan Rodricks emerges from hibernation on the Overlord supply ship and arrives on their planet.
-He is a celebrity and the Overlords take him to see the sights and permit him a glimpse of how the Overmind communicates with them.
-When Jan returns to Earth, approximately 80 years after his departure by Earth time, he finds an unexpectedly altered planet.
-Humanity has effectively become extinct and he is now the last man alive.
-Hundreds of millions of children – no longer fitting what Rodricks defines as "human" – remain on the quarantined continent, having become a single intelligence readying themselves to join the Overmind.
+When Jan Rodricks returns to Earth, he finds a profoundly altered planet.
+Humanity has effectively become extinct and he is now the last individual man alive.
 Some Overlords remain on Earth to study the children from a safe distance.
 When the evolved children mentally alter the Moon's rotation and make other planetary manipulations, it becomes too dangerous to remain.
 The departing Overlords offer to take Rodricks with them, but he chooses to stay to witness Earth's end and transmit a report of what he sees.
+His transmission ends with a view of a column of light stretching into the sky, the Earth becoming transparent, and a glow from within the core just before the Earth explodes, its energy siphoned by the departing children.